 This leads us to the second thing we can do to cultivate self-love: Nurture yourself by speaking to yourself like you would to a little child (or a best friend).

 It is no wonder that I walked around with frequent feelings of anxiety, self-loathing, and discouragement.
-The day I realized how negatively I spoke to myself, I made a decision to start saying nothing but loving and encouraging things to myself.
-It definitely took practice, but saying loving things to myself has made a world of difference in my life and has cultivated in me a great deal of peace and power.
+The day I realized how negatively I spoke to myself, I made a decision to start saying loving and encouraging things to myself.
+It definitely took practice.
+But saying loving things to myself has made a world of difference in my life and has cultivated in me a great deal of peace and power.

 If is helpful to you, you might even imagine yourself as a little child and work on cultivating loving and compassionate feelings towards the “little you”.
 This is an exercise that has been particularly mentally and emotionally healing for me.